beac0n/go-remote/README.md

 #### flags
 - `-port` port on which to run udp server, default: 8080
-- `-timeframe` timestamp sent by client must be between `now -timeframe` and `now`, default: 5 seconds
+- `-timeframe` timestamp sent by client must be between `now - timeframe` and `now`, default: 5 seconds
 - `-command-start` the command to execute if udp packet sent by client is valid, default: echo "start!"
 - `-command-timeout` the timeout to wait after command-start was executed, default: 60 seconds
 - `-command-end` the command to execute after command-timeout is over, default: echo "end!"